Get help through Hackney Money Hub

 On this page:

-We know our communities are missing out on £28 million a year of unclaimed benefits and we have helped many households to increase their incomes.
+We start by checking you’re receiving all the benefits you’re entitled to.
+We know our communities are missing out on £28 million a year of unclaimed benefits.
+We have helped many households to increase their incomes.

 If you’re homeless and need support to find somewhere to live or are currently threatened with homelessness visit Homelessness and temporary accommodation.
 It’s the quickest way to access support.